sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/Templates/search.md

   "description": "All account unlocks in the tenant for a given time range"
 ```

+This is the search template's description.

-The search template description that displays below the template name in the `sail search template` list
+It displays following the template name in the `sail search template` list.

 ```json
   "variables": [{"name": "days", "prompt": "Days before today"}],
 ```

 Use variables to dynamically populate values in the following content during command run time.

-For example, the variable in this template is configured such that you can choose how many days back you want to search for account unlock events.
-When you run `sail search template all-account-unlocks`, a prompt displays, saying `Input Days before today:` The number you enter is then populated anywhere that variable is used in the following object, and the query runs.
+For example, the variable in this template is configured so you can choose how many days back you want to search for account unlock events.
+When you run `sail search template all-account-unlocks`, a prompt displays, `Input Days before today:` The number you enter will then populate anywhere the variable is used in the following object, and then the query runs.

 ```json
   "searchQuery": {